ConfederacyOfGaia/Gaia/zephyrlands.md

 **Genouj** (pronounced ga-NOSH) lies to the southeast of Gaia, bordering the Southern Sea and the central mountains.
 Genouj is a hot, arid land, populated almost exclusively by humans; elves and gnomes find its temperatures too inhospitable.
 The peoples are called Genoujians (ga-NOSH-ens), as is the language.

 The Genoujians are a dark-skinned, Amazonian race, accustomed to living in inhospitable deserts where the air gets hot enough to fry a turtleduck egg in its shell.
 Genoujian males are treated as slaves, and perform only manual labor, while the females occupy all positions of power, influence, and creativity.

-Genoujian mages (females only) use rune magic exclusively, and are divided into two types:  Rock Scribes, who inscribe their runes on rocks and use these to channel their power, and XXX, who tattoo the runes directly onto their skin.
-In both cases, the runes function identically:  The runemage invokes the power imbued in the rune.  <!--See the [runemage class description](runemage.md) for the details.-->  Unlike the rest of the Zephyrlands, the Genoujians did not lose their magical knowledge as part of the Great Devastation.

-*[Genouj is not fully fleshed out yet, so PCs cannot originate from here yet.
-Multiclassing into Rune Mage might be an option in the future.]

 #### Selarius, The Elven Homelands